wolfalders/wolfalders.github.io/_publications/publications.md

 ---

 ### Peer Reviewed Articles
+Submitted.         __Alders, W.__  The rural history of a rapidly urbanizing place: survey in the interstices of an East African island hinterland. _Journal of Field Archaeology_

+Submitted         __Alders, W.__, Davis, D.; Haines, J. Archaeology in the fourth dimension: studying landscapes with multitemporal PlanetScope data. _Journal of Archaeological Method and Theory._

+Submitted        	__Alders W.,__ Juma, K., Manzi, Z., Muhammed, H., Musa, H., Suleiman, H., Ubwa, A., Vuai, A., Ali, A. Coastal slave raiding, indigenous hinterlands, and small-scale agricultural transformations in Swahili East Africa. _Current Anthropology._

+2024	      __Alders W.__ Clientage, debt, and the integrative orientation of non-elites on the East African Swahili Coast. _Journal of Anthropological Archaeology._ http://dx.doi.org/10.1016/j.jaa.2023.101553

-2023			 __Alders, W.__ Open-source archaeological predictive modeling using zonal statistics: a case study from Zanzibar, Tanzania. _Journal of Computer Applications in Archaeology._
+2023			 __Alders, W.__ Open-source archaeological predictive modeling using zonal statistics: a case study from Zanzibar, Tanzania. _Journal of Computer Applications in Archaeology._ https://doi.org/10.5334/jcaa.107

 2023    __Alders, W.__ The archaeology of social transformation in rural Zanzibar, Tanzania, eleventh to nineteenth centuries CE. _African Archaeological Review._ https://doi.org/10.1007/s10437-023-09523-y

-### Other Manuscripts Submitted and in Preparation
-Submitted        	__Alders W.,__ Juma, K., Manzi, Z., Muhammed, H., Musa, H., Suleiman, H., Ubwa, A., Vuai, A., Ali, A. Coastal slave raiding, indigenous hinterlands, and small-scale agricultural transformations in Swahili East Africa.
-Current Anthropology.

-In revision	      __Alders W.__ Debt, clientage, and the integrative orientation of bottom-up action on the East African Swahili Coast.
-Journal of Anthropological Archaeology.

-In Prep.         __Alders, W.__, Davis, D.; Haines, J. Archaeology in the fourth dimension: studying landscapes with multitemporal PlanetScope data.
-In preparation for submission to _Journal of Archaeological Method and Theory._

-In Prep.         __Alders, W.__  The rural history of a rapidly urbanizing place: survey in the interstices of an East African island hinterland.
-In preparation for submission to the _Journal of Field Archaeology_

 ### Reports